List of Rose Tattoo members

 Three line-ups of Rose Tattoo performing in 1993, 2018, 2022.

 Rose Tattoo are an Australian rock and roll band, founded by slide guitarist Pete Wells in 1976, lead vocalist Tony Lake, rhythm guitarist Leigh Johnston, bassist Ian Rilen, and drummer Michael Vandersluys completed the bands first line-up.
-The band currently consists of lead vocalist Angry Anderson (since 1976), drummer Paul DeMarco (who first joined in 1992), bassist Mark Evans (since 2017) and guitarists Mick Arnold and Ronnie Simmons (both since 2022).
+The band's most recent lineup consisted of lead vocalist Angry Anderson (from 1976 until his death in 2026), drummer Paul DeMarco (who first joined in 1992), bassist Steve King (who first joined in 2000) and guitarists Mick Arnold and Ronnie Simmons (both since 2022).

 History

 Rose Tattoo were formed in Sydney in 1976 with Leigh Johnston on rhythm guitar, Tony Lake on lead vocals and they were led by slide guitarist Peter Wells.
 Drummer Michael Vandersluys completed the line-up.
 Ian Rilen from Band of Light soon joined on bass guitar, guitarist Mick Cocks soon replaced Johnston.
 Lake and Vandersluys were substituted by former Buster Brown members Angry Anderson and Dallas "Digger" Royall, respectively.

 in 1977 Rillen departed, Buster Brown bass guitarist Geordie Leach was recruited to record their self-titled debut LP, Rose Tattoo.
 Leach left the band in May 1979 and was replaced by Neil Smith, before Lobby Loyde joined in October.
 By September 1980, Loyde had left and Leach returned.

 Robin Riley replaced Cocks in 1982.
 In 1983, after the US tour, Riley, Royall and Wells all left.
 The remaining duo of Anderson and Leach recruited guitarists Greg Jordan and John Meyer, and drummer Scott Johnston.
 After recording 1984's Southern Stars, Leach left and the band went on a brief hiatus while Anderson pursued acting.

 In 1985, Rose Tattoo returned with the line-up of Anderson, Johnston, Meyer, Andy Cichon (bass, piano) and Tim Gaze (slide guitar), Meyer left in 1986 and the remaining line-up recorded Beats from a Single Drum.
 Cichon left in late 1986 and was replaced by Jake Lardot (bass) and Rick Melick (keys) before the band disbanded in 1987.

-In the early 1990s, Anderson tried to reunite Rose Tattoo, but Dallas Royall died in 1991.
+In the late 1980s, Anderson tried to reunite Rose Tattoo, but Dallas Royall died in 1991.
 Rose Tattoo supported Guns N' Roses on the Australian leg of their Use Your Illusion Tour.
 Anderson, Wells, Cocks, Leach were joined by new drummer, Paul DeMarco, from Wells' solo band reunited for the 1993 tour.
 The reunion was brief as each returned to solo projects.